FlowFuse/website/product/strategy.md

 Many organizations position Node-RED instances on remote servers, edge or industrial devices, to meet network, infrastructure, or use case requirements.
 Therefore, management of remote instances is crucial for the overall success of closing the gap between IT and OT.

 FlowForge already supports this process by creating snapshots on Node-RED instances that can be deployed to multiple remote targets.
-We will continue to expand the functionalities to allow users to manage existing Node-RED instances, improve their development practices to accelerate development and ensure a reliable and repeatable process, providing more flexible remote deployment options and offering the best support for devices in closed and segmented networks as we are facing it in productive environments.
+We will continue to expand the functionalities to allow users to manage existing Node-RED instances, improve their development practices to accelerate development and ensure a reliable and repeatable process, providing more flexible remote deployment options and offering the best support for devices in closed and segmented networks as we are facing it in production environments.

 ### Certified nodes marketplace